kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 If you're just getting started with Lit or development in general, we recommend taking a look at our [Starter Guides](https://github.com/LIT-Protocol/developer-guides-code/tree/master/starter-guides).
 These guides provide an environment for getting started with the Lit SDK.

-For Lit Actions specifically, you'llalso need these packages:
+For Lit Actions specifically, you'll also need these packages:

 <Tabs
 defaultValue="npm"